3644 Peel Street, Montreal, Quebec H3A 1W9

 - Seats 411

-The Nahum Gelber Law Library provides resources and services to support primarily the teaching and research programs of the Faculty of Law and several institutes and research centres.
-In addition to Canadian and Quebec law, the collection has a special emphasis on Air and Space Law, Comparative Law, International Law, Conflict of Laws, Continental Private Law, Human Rights, Environmental and Medical Law.
-It also has legal materials from foreign jurisdictions such as Great Britain, France, and the United States.
-The Peter Marshall Laing Special Collections Room houses the Wainwright Collection from the ancient régime of French law, as well as other rare books.
+The Nahum Gelber Law Library provides resources and services that support teaching and research at the Faculty of Law and its affiliated institutes and research centres.
+In addition to Canadian and Quebec law, its collection’s strengths are air and space law, comparative law, international law, conflict of laws, continental private law, and human rights.
+It also holds extensive materials from Great Britain, France, and the United States.
+The Peter Marshall Laing Special Collections Room houses the Wainwright Collection of the ancien régime law, as well as other rare books.
 Other collections of note include an extensive collection of French legal theses and the John Humphrey Human Rights Collection.

 - 105 credits required to graduate with BCL and LLB degrees